DanielSprockett/danielsprockett.github.io/about.md

 <br>
 During my time at Stanford, I was the Orientation and Recruitment Chair for [SBSA](http://med.stanford.edu/sbsa.html), served on my the M&I Department's Graduate Admissions Committee, and co-organized The Stanford Center for Human Microbiome Studies's [Microbiome Summit](https://iti.stanford.edu/center-for-human-microbiome-studies/microbiome-summit.html).
 For more information, please download my [CV](/documents/Sprockett_CV_190108.pdf).<br>
 <br>
-When I am not in the lab, I also enjoy traveling, nature photography, baking with my wife, and playing with our newborn.<br>
+When I am not in the lab, I also enjoy traveling, nature photography, and baking.<br>
 <br>
 <br>